 As much as I know about popular hikes in upstate NY, I was surprised to recently discover one called Overlook Mountain Trail that is not only super popular, but for good reasons: It’s stunning in many ways.
 Having literally completed it yesterday, I want to share 5 things you need to know before you do it too.

-Quick info about the Overlook Mountain trail in NY:
+Quick info about the Overlook Mountain in Woodstock NY:

 - Name: Overlook Mountain Trail.